marcinnajder/marcinnajder.github.io/_posts/2023-03-07-lisp-for-javascript-developer-part-2-built-in-functions.md

 ---
 layout: post
-title: Lisp for JavaScript developer part 2 - built-in functions [JavaScript, Lisp]
+title: Lisp for JS developers part 2 - built-in functions [JS, Lisp]
 date: 2023-03-07
+tags:
+  - js
-tags: js lisp
+  - lisp
 series: jslisp
 ---

 {%- include /_posts/series-toc.md series-name="jslisp" -%}

 ## Introduction

 We already know how to define functions using basic types like `string`, `boolean`, or `nil` in Lisp.
 The language's syntax is very different from other programming languages, but commonly used building blocks like variables, conditions, and loops are the same.
 One of the main features of functional programming is treating functions as values.
 We can pass them as arguments to the function or return them from the function.
 Functions that do that are also called "higher order functions", and in this part of the series, we will learn a few such functions.
 But first, let's start with the primitive built-in functions.

 ## Built-in functions

 In a "typical" programming language like JavaScript, we think in terms of built-in operators like `+, -, >, ==, &&, ||` and existing functions like `parseInt, console.log, JSON.parse, Math.max` included in the standard library.
 In Lisp there is no difference between keywords, operators, and functions.
 They are all used in exactly the same way.

 Below you can find the list of standard builtin Clojure specific functions also implemented in JavaScript grouped into the sample categories like:

 - predicates `nil?`, `string?`, ..
 - arithmetic and logic operators `+`, `*`, ...
 - math functions `inc`, `dec`, ...
 - functions working with functions `identity`, `constantly`, ...

 ```scheme